pa4H/L4D2-ConnectAnnounce/README.md

 # [L4D2] ConnectAnnounce

 A VERY simple plugin showing the connection and disconnection message.
-And also shows the __hours__ spent in L4D2.
+Country, city, disconnect reason and also shows the __hours__ spent in L4D2.

 ## Phrases preview:
 ```